-Simple answers to the most frequently asked question regarding Land Registry transfer fees in relation to Cyprus property transactions.
+Simple answers to the most frequently asked questions regarding Land Registry transfer fees in Cyprus property transactions.

 Property transfer fees are charges imposed by the Department of Land and Surveys, namely the Land Registry, when transferring ownership of immovable property.